sait-wbdv/assessments/cpnt265/agile/skulls/README.md

   - First stage appearance: 2 Skulls;
   - Second stage appearance: 1 Skull;
   - 3 Skulls max.
-- Screen Pilot: When operating a screenshare during a presentation for longer than 3 minutes.
-  - One skull each
-  - 2 skulls max.

 ## Friendly Neighbour
 Skulls to be awarded when submitting making the world a better place for other coders.